Alignment via friction for nonisothermal multicomponent fluid systems: Asymptotic Derivation of Class--I systems

 Again using \eqref{mas},

 We now write $I_2$ as

 and if we add and subtract the term with the relative pressure:

-An integration by parts shows that $I_{28}$ cancels out with $I_6$, while and thus $I_{272}$ cancels out with $I_{142}$ and $I_{1311}$ cancels out with $I_{136}$ and $I_{273}$.
+where $I_{28}$ cancels out with $I_6$, while and thus $I_{272}$ cancels out with $I_{142}$ and $I_{1311}$ cancels out with $I_{136}$ and $I_{273}$.
 Furthermore, due to which can be obtained by applying the gradient operator to \eqref{intro-gd} and using \eqref{intro-const3} and \eqref{intro-const4}, we have

 where $I_{212}$ cancels out with $I_{141}$ and

 Regarding $I_{11}$, using \eqref{mom'} we get Notice that $I_{111}$ cancels out with $I_{23}$ and which combined with $I_{211}$ gives, due to \eqref{gd-grad}, and hence